catie-aq/blog-vaniila/_i18n/en/_posts/2023-03-16-Quantique_en.md

 classes: wide
 ---

-# Introduction [en]
+# Introduction
 <p style="text-align:justify;">
-Quantum computing is a rapidly growing field of research, with many potential applications in areas such as cryptography, molecule simulation for drug discovery, logistics optimization, and modeling complex systems.<br>
+Quantum computing is a rapidly expanding field that holds enormous potential for revolutionizing industries such as cryptography, logistics, and systems modeling.
+By harnessing the power of quantum mechanics, quantum computers can perform calculations that would be impossible with classical computers.<br>
-This video is not intended to make you experts, but you will learn more about qubits that allow quantum computers to process information much faster than with conventional computers.<br>
+In this video, you will gain a basic understanding of qubits and how they enable quantum computers to process information at lightning-fast speeds.
 </p>

-Enjoy the video :)

 # The video
 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/5MerX4AzqrM" frameborder="0" allowfullscreen></iframe>